 State-wise Notebooks (Folder)

 Note: This folder contains code files for merging regulatory data for individual states.
 Program #5 runs all files in #4 State-wise Notebooks (Folder) together.
 User will not generally be required to run these files individually, but only refer to them to make any state-specific changes to the merging code.
 The output for this gets stored in Output #2 (Output/Matching Urban to Drexel) as individual state-wise files.
+To run Program #5, user will need to change “directory” in all individual state code files in folder Programs #4.
+This can be done using Program #9.

 Master code.ipynb